-- procedures and rules of procedure concerning, i.a. delegation of authority and authorisation of decisions, evaluation of business projects, rules for incurring expenses (budgets and acceptance thresholds), recording and processing of business transactions, processes for reporting and controlling transactions and the results of individual business areas - business processes and to monitor the performance of the systems themselves.
+- procedures and rules of procedure concerning, i.a. delegation of authority and authorisation of decisions, evaluation of business projects, rules for incurring expenses (budgets and acceptance thresholds), recording and processing of business transactions, processes for reporting and controlling transactions and the results of individual business areas; - controls in IT systems to support the execution of business processes and to monitor the performance of the systems themselves.